Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 The data were reprojected from WGS 84 to WGS 84 / UTM Zone 31N to support area measurement.
 However, reprojection does not improve the original positional accuracy of the boundaries.

-Positional accuracy should be evaluated by comparing the LGA boundaries with an authoritative reference dataset, such as an official administrative boundary dataset or a surveyed control source.

-Potential checks include:

-- Comparing boundary locations against an authoritative reference;
-- Inspecting boundary alignment at an appropriate map scale;
-- Checking for visible offsets or distortions;
-- Confirming that the source coordinate reference system was correctly identified before reprojection.

-**Initial assessment:** The coordinate transformation supports metric analysis, but positional accuracy has not been independently validated.
-The original positional accuracy is therefore considered unverified.

 ### 7.4 Attribute Accuracy

 Attribute accuracy refers to the correctness of the descriptive and numerical information associated with each spatial feature.

-The inspection showed that the listed administrative and language fields contained no null values across the 20 records.
-This indicates that the fields were populated, but population completeness does not guarantee attribute correctness.

-Attribute accuracy should be checked by:

-- Comparing LGA names with authoritative administrative records;
-- Checking spelling, naming conventions, and alternative names;
-- Verifying administrative hierarchy fields;
-- Reviewing the meaning and values of `valid_to`;
-- Confirming that language fields use consistent codes or naming conventions;
-- Checking whether area values were calculated using the intended geometries and units.

-**Initial assessment:** The inspected attributes were populated, but their semantic and factual accuracy requires comparison with authoritative source documentation.

 ### 7.5 Fitness for Purpose